 - Communication: Graphic designers are hired to communicate certain ideas through the use of text and images.
 They also have to be able to articulate their ideas to clients in order to come up with a plan of action for an individual project.

-- Creativity: Graphic designers need to be able to think outside of the box in order to convey their ideas in a distinct visual medium.
-Being able to create an individual style with help graphic designers distinguish themselves from other competitors.
+- Creativity: Graphic designers need to be able to think outside of the box in order to convey their ideas in a distinctly visual medium.
+Being able to create an individual style helps graphic designers distinguish themselves from other competitors.

 - Time Management: Graphic designers often have multiple projects that they are working on at a single time.
 Being able to multitask and prioritize certain projects is an invaluable skill that allows graphic designers to be successful in their field.

 - Typography: In addition to pictures and moving images, graphic designers often use text to convey certain ideas in their work.
 Having knowledge of fonts, line height, and tracking will help graphic designers articulate the message that they are being hired to communicate.